Skip to Content

 How to Deal With Hypothermia and Shock in the Wilderness

-Hypothermia and shock are two common problems that arise in the wilderness that every outdoorsman should be equipped to deal with.
+Hypothermia and shock are two common problems that every outdoorsman should be equipped to deal with.
+These can be serious conditions and knowledge of wilderness first aid basics will better equip you to handle such a situation.

 Dealing With Hypothermia